deevdz/milestone-project-3/README.md

 All tests were carried out manually and the testing process was as follows:

 **Homepage**
+ + Click on logo or Home and verify that home page appears.
+ + Click on Recipes dropdown - verify all categories are loading as options with links to the correct categories
+ + If visitor is not logged in “Login” should be displayed in the navigation and clicking this link will bring you to the login page.
+ + If visitor is logged in the navigation should read “Account” with dropdown links to Add recipe, My Recipes and Logout.
+Also should display the correct Username.
+ + Search Button - click to open full screen overlay search box.
+ + Ensure slider displaying correct recipes, links to recipes going to correct pages and arrows on slider working
+ + “You may also be interested in” should display the four newest recipes added to the site with links to the individual recipes.
+ + Clicking on the “Browse All Recipes” button brings you to the All recipes page.
+ + Confirmed that the right side category links link to the correct pages
+ + Verify that 20 tags are being loaded on the right side of the page with links going to search results of that tag.
+ + Confirmed that the social links in the footer open in a new browser window and go to the correct links

 **Category Pages**
+ + Click through to each category page and confirmed that the correct header and recipes were displaying
+ + Confirmed that if there were no recipes to display user is prompted to either log in and add a recipe or if already logged in to just add a recipe.
+ + Confirmed that if less than six recipes were displayed that the pagination is hidden
+ + Confirmed that the pagination is working correctly when there are more than 6 recipes to display
+ + Verified that clicking on a recipe brings the user to the correct detailed recipe page.

 **User Account**

 ###### Register Page
++ Confirmed that clicking on the sign up link brings the user to the registration page
++ All fields are required on the registration form
++ Tested registering successfully and was returned to the homepage as a logged in user with a welcome message.
++ Confirmed that username must be unique - if user tries to register with a username that already exists the following message appears "Username already exists, please try again."

 ###### Login Page
++ Confirm that the login link brings the user to the login page
++ If user enters an incorrect username then they will receive the following message "User *** cannot be found on our system.
+Please try again. "
++ If user enters a correct username but an incorrect password they will receive the following message "Incorrect Password, please try again."
++ If the user enters the correct login details they are brought to the homepage with a welcome message.
+Navigation changes from Login to Account dropdown with option to Add Recipe, View Recipes and Logout.

 ###### Add Recipe
++ User can only add a recipe if they are logged in.
+If user finds this page without being logged in they are prompted to do so.
++ Confirmed that all fields are required fields except for allergens.
++ Confirmed that recipe is added correctly to the system by seeing it displayed on the site.

 ###### Edit Recipe
++ User can only edit a recipe if they are logged in and they have added the recipe to the site.
+If user finds this page without being logged in they are prompted to do so.
++ Confirmed that this page is working by clicking on the edit button and seeing the results that are returned.
++ Verify that the edit recipe is working correctly by making a change to the recipe and updating it.

 ###### Delete Recipe
++ On the Recipe page, verified that the delete button is only displayed to the logged in user that added that recipe to the system.
++ Confirmed that the recipe is deleted from the system by checking the Database.

 ###### Logout
++ Verified that the user is returned to the homepage and logged out of the system.

 **Recipe Page**
++ Confirm that clicking on a recipe link, ie through the slider, category cards brings the user to a detailed version of the recipe.
++ Verified that the correct details are being displayed in the correct positions for each recipe.
++ Checked that the social share links are working correctly.
++ Confirmed that the user rating is displaying correctly.
++ User must be logged in to rate a recipe.
+User is prompted to login if they are not.
+If the user is logged in they are prompted to rate the recipe.
+If the user has previously rated the recipe they are not given the option to rate it again.
++ Verified that the recipe tags are working correctly.

 **Search by Keyword**
++ Enter a value into the search form and confirm that the correct results are returned with paginaition where applicable.
++ Confirmed Search box is a required field.
++ Confirmed that clicking anywhere on the screen closes the search overlay.

 **Serach by Tag**
++ Click on a tag link and confirm that the correct results are returned for the tag clicked and results are displayed with pagination where applicable.

 **Error Pages**
+ + Try going to [http://deevdz-milestone-3.herokuapp.com/test](http://deevdz-milestone-3.herokuapp.com/test) and observe the custom 404 error.
+ + Confirmed that there was a working link back to the homepage and that links in the navigation are working on the 404 error page.

+**Issues Found & Fixes Implemented**
+- Issue: Homepage slider area would display even if no recipe had the featured recipe switched on.
+Fix: Count the number of recipes that have the feature switched on if it is less than one then hide the area.
+- Issue: Duplicates of the tags were displaying and the same tags were displaying each time the page loaded.
+Fix: Used the distinct function solve this issue and then used the shuffle function to randomise the order.
+- Issue: Could not get the links to work on the materialize Homepage slider.
+Fix: Now using the slider provided by UIKit as it had the functionality required.
+- Issue: Recipes being displayed on the wrong author page.
+Fix: Made the recipes group by Username rather than Author Name as username has to be unique.
+- Issue: Being logged out of the session too quickly.
+Fix: Found a fix to the issue [here](https://stackoverflow.com/questions/18662558/flask-login-session-times-out-too-soon)
+- Issue: Adding tags through a form using Materialize chips.
+Fix: Found a fix here as how to bind the chips to a hidden input field [here](https://stackoverflow.com/questions/42253115/symfony-best-practice-using-materialize-css-chips-with-symfony-forms?rq=1)
+- Issue: Javascript error from the code used to bind the materialize chips to the hidden input field.
+Fix: Check the page to see if the class exists then execute the code otherwise ignore it.

 Deployment
 -----------------------------------------